Skip to main content

 Q: Is the siren 24/7?

 A: No. It runs from 7am-9pm daily.
 We see this as a good compromise for the community's sleep!
 We do rely on pagers and cellphones between those times, but in relation to the previous answer, we hope they work when they're needed!
-See our article addressing this.
+See our article addressing the absolute reason we need a siren.

 Q: What happens when the siren goes?